marcusoftnet/marcusoftnet.github.io/_posts/2016-04-06-what-are-you-optimized-for-then.md

 <blockquote>If we are not organized to create value... why are we here?</blockquote>

-AAAAAAAAAARGH?!
+AAH?!
 WHY ARE WE HERE IF WE DON'T CREATE VALUE FOR ANYONE?!

 [Please allow for some time while I collect myself]

 [There...
 I'm good now]

 ## Contrasting

 I think that the other paradigm is organized around cost efficiency.
 The idea is that we want to keep the efficiency and utilization as high as possible in each individual part.

 A good example of this is if you have an IT department that the "business" buys service from.
 Or a operations department where you order actions on your product environment (a ticket for "open the firewall so that I can read logs").